ZechariahWang/Eclipse/README.md

 - Full-stack team tracker web application using React, Express, Node, and MongoDB for scouting opponent statistics

-## Project Usage
+## Framework Usage
-1: Install the package from this repository using ```git clone https://github.com/ZechariahWang/Eclipse-Robot_framework.git```
+1: Clone the repository using ```git clone https://github.com/ZechariahWang/Eclipse-Robot_framework.git```

+2: Prepare the VEX ARM-32 Cortex for firmware installation, and configure all robot components, including sensors, radios, etc. This may be done from the ```AssetConfig config``` class for motor and subsystem development.

-2: For autonomous control, there are three main components: PID Controller, Odometry Logic, and Algorithm Logic.
-These are all divided into their own seperate components within the project.
-Note that certain pieces of logic may require external module and utility functions.
+2: For autonomous control, there are three primary subsections: chassis, modules, and operation systems.
+These are all divided into their own separate components within the project.
+Note that certain pieces of logic may require an external module and utility functions, so modifying or customizing logic pieces must be accounted for in the corresponding modules.

-3: For LVGL Embedded System Graphics, all logic will be found in ```main.cpp``` in the ```initialize``` function.
+3: For LVGL Embedded System Graphics, all logic will be found in ```main.cpp``` or ```Modules/MetricsReturnModule.cpp```.
 Note that declarations for specific components may be found in other project paths.
-The current setup of the interface is in 4 components: Game, Sensor, Auton, Misc.
-Each section displays data about its corresponding section but may connect to other project parts.
+The current setup of the interface consists of four components: Game, Sensor, Auton, and Misc.
+Each section displays data about its corresponding section, but may connect to other project parts.
 The biggest notable example of this is the autonomous selector.

+4: For individual script development, you may either use the Python AI simulations found below, manually input points via trial and error, or preplot routes in real time.
+The paths used by 210Z are left as templates for how a typical script may be structured.
+These can be found in ```src/Scripts```.

 Library in use: https://www.youtube.com/@zechariah1204